zoolanders/documentation/02.extensions/zoolanders/03.widgetkit/01.basics/docs.md

 ## ZOOPro Content Provider

-Widgetkit content providers allows setting the content in Widgetkit and use the module to output the content rendered with the selected Widget.
+Widgetkit content provider allows setting the content in Widgetkit and use the module to output the content rendered with the selected Widget.
 Extending the Widgetkit2 ZOO integration, our pro version offers some extra flexibility and filter/sorting as a more advanced field mapping.

 ![ZOOPro Content Provider](zoopro-content-provider.png)